RipripKipkip/emotion/README.md

-Landing Soundcharts with Html (Flexbox), SASS and JS
+Landing eMotion with Html (Flexbox), SASS and JS
 =============================

 BluBlaBli.